Personal Information and How It is Used

 We’ve implemented appropriate physical, technical and organisational measures to protect the personal data we have under our control, both on and off-line, from improper access, use, alteration, destruction and loss.
 We will never sell or share your personal data with other organisations for marketing purposes.

 Here at Derman, we are committed to protecting your personal information and making every effort to ensure that your personal information is processed in a fair, open and transparent manner.

 We are a “data controller/processor” for the purposes of Data Protection Act / General Data Protection Regulation (GDPR) of 2018.This means that we are responsible for, and control the processing of, your personal information.

-How we use your information
+2. How we collect information about you

 Our website offer accurate and up to date content.
 However, inaccuracies are sometimes unavoidable.
 Whilst we welcome feedback to correct errors, responsibility for the use of any information found here lies solely with the user.
 You also assume the risk of computer viruses, worms, Trojan horses and other destructive code by downloading files from this website.
 You can contact us to report an error or inaccuracy at firstname.lastname@example.org

 Derman is not responsible for the content or reliability of linked websites and does not necessarily endorse the views expressed within them.
 Listing should not be taken as endorsement of any kind.
 While we endeavour to keep all links up to date we cannot guarantee that these links will work all of the time and we have no control over the availability of linked pages.
 To report a broken or dead link please contact us at email@example.com